monobilisim/monokit/README.md

 A log file will be put on `/var/log/monokit.log` if you want to check the errors.
 They will also be printed to stdout.

+If you use Monokit on a place where there is no proper color support, you can disable the color output by setting the `MONOKIT_NOCOLOR`  environment variable to `true` or `1`.

 ---